Ladakh Himalayan Adventure

 Sand dunes undulate across a large swath of the Nubra Valley, a high-altitude desert that cleaves Ladakh and the Himalayas from the Karakoram mountains.
 The confluence of the Shyok and Nubra rivers is here, making for a fertile land that produces various grains and fruits and is perfect for grazing Pashmina goats and Bactrian camels.
 We depart early for the dune route of nomadic Tibetan camelmen and dramatic mountain backdrops.
 Nubra was once an important transit point along the ancient Silk Road and for centuries traders from Central Asia, West Asia and Europe would traverse these high mountain trade routes with salt, grain, pashmina wool, cannabis resin, silk yarn, cotton, indigo, and assorted other goods.

-After the morning shoot with the nomads, we return to Nubra for lunch break.
+After the morning shoot with the nomads, we return to the valley for lunch break.
 In the late afternoon we visit the 500 year old Diskit Monastery, situated atop a hill above the flood plain and the Shyok River.
 It’s a fantastic piece of architecture – very old and very well maintained with much Tibetan Buddhist art.
 Some narrow walkways often provide dramatic light beams.
 Close to the monastery is a small playground where little lamas often play cricket.
 This is primarily a free shoot situation.
-There is also a colourful 100 foot tall Buddha statue nearby.
+In the late afternoon we return for a second opportunity at capturing the nomads in different light with different angles.
 Overnight Nubra Valley.

 Turtuk is the last outpost before Pakistan, and also one of the gateways to the Siachen Glacier.
 The snow-capped peaks of the world’s two greatest mountain ranges – the Himalaya and Karakoram – collide here.
 With golden barley field foregrounds the scene cannot be resisted by the landscape photographer!
 Overnight Turtuk.